brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= X.X.X
+* Fix: Image - Resolved an issue in which the updated responsive images would not appear as intended.

 = 2.7.9 - WEDNESDAY, 13th SEPTEMBER 2023 =
 * Improvement: Info Box - Changed the Info Box icon position dropdown to a multi-control.
 * Fix: Call To Action - Resolved an issue wherein the buttons would not be aligned as intended.